- HubPages»

 May Be Fatal if Left Untreated.

-- According to the information above you want to be alerted at mid levels to put a stop to your rising potassium but at this point it would probably be safe enough for you to take care of this yourself if possible by knowing what is making it high if it is something you are taking as I mentioned in part one.
+- According to the information above you want to be alerted at mid-levels to put a stop to your rising potassium but at this point it would probably be safe enough for you to take care of this yourself if possible by knowing what is making it high if it is something you are taking as I mentioned in part one.

 - This can be medicines that you may be able to change or if your numbers are not too very high possible a close watch of your diet will bring your numbers down.
-I would like to make special mention here that although mild hyperkalemia is common with these medications, severe hyperkalemia usually do not occur unless these medications are given to patients with kidney dysfunction.
-So if you take a medicine that can raise potassium be sure you have no kidney problem and start a diet beneficial to kidneys.
-Personally though I did take a medicine like that I soon got off it when it ran my numbers up.
+I would like to make special mention here that although mild hyperkalemia is common with these medications, severe hyperkalemia usually does not occur unless these medications are given to patients with kidney dysfunction.
+So if you take a medicine that can raise potassium to be sure you have no kidney problem and start a diet beneficial to kidneys.
+Personally, though I did take medicine like that I soon got off it when it ran my numbers up.
 I was put on a blood pressure medicine that did not have this risk and it worked fine and still is.
 I still want my potassium checked about every three months though and more often if it is up any.

-- Normal levels in the blood is 3.5-5.0. - 3.6 to 4.8 in some reports.
+- Normal levels in the blood are 3.5-5.0. - 3.6 to 4.8 in some reports.
 Levels between 5.1 to 6.0 reflect mild hyperkalemia.
 Levels of 6.1 to 7.0 are moderate hyperkalemia, and levels above 7 are severe hyperkalemia.

 - Regular testing will let you know if you are managing to lower it or if it needs more serious treatment